SioneYerkovich/Fruit-Flyer/README.md

 1. Start & Finish Section: Design a clear beginning and end, setting the stage for the adventure and providing a satisfying conclusion.
 2. Movement: Implement smooth and intuitive player movement that enhances the gameplay experience.
-3. Five Sections with Obstacles: Create five distinct sectionse.
+3. Five Sections with Obstacles: Create five distinct sections.
 Each section should feature a unique obstacle or challenge that the player must overcome.
 4. Pause Menu: Include a pause menu with options to resume or quit the game.
 5. Timer: Integrate a timer.
 You have the flexibility to decide how the timer will be used.
 It could track the player’s progress, limit the time available to complete a section, countdown for specific challenges, or any other creative implementation that fits the game design.
 6. Checkpoint System: Develop a checkpoint system.
 I am free to interpret this concept in any way that fits the game design.